 Bath towel bars can be a great solution for the right kitchen.
 Bath towel bars are available in many decorative styles and finishes that can complement your kitchen.
 But be aware that because bathroom towel bars are designed for large bath towels, they tend to stick out a full 3 to 4 inches, which can be awkward in smaller kitchens.

 If, however, you have a countertop overhang of 4 to 6 inches, this might work perfectly.
 It's a feature that can work well on kitchen islands, where bathroom towel bars are ideal for stashing all the kitchen towels you need.Continue to 5 of 5 below.

 05 of 05

-If you can't spare the aisle or cabinet space, you can use an appliance pull.
-These are cabinet pulls that are designed specifically for appliances that get exterior panels to match the cabinetry.
+If you can't spare the aisle or cabinet space, you can use an appliance pull as a towel bar.
+Appliance pulls are add-on specialty handles designed specifically for appliances that can accept exterior panels styled to match the cabinetry.

-The advantage of these types of pulls is that they are longer than typical cabinet pulls—anywhere from 12 to 30 inches.
+The advantage of this type of pulls is that they are longer than typical cabinet pulls—anywhere from 12 to 30 inches long.
 They also project farther into the space and allow the towel a sufficient amount of clearance.
 You can find them in a variety of lengths, finishes, and styles, so there's sure to be one that fits your kitchen design.